-All these things will indicate to you how you can start to compete against these sites in search.
-With this research at hand, you can create content that is better than what’s already out there, and work towards grabbing that number one spot on Google.
+All these things will indicate how you can start to competing against these sites in search.
+With this research, you can create better content than what’s already out there, and work towards grabbing that number one spot on Google.

 Check out our guide on how to do SEO competitor analysis for more detail.